CNIC-Proteomics/nf-PTM-compass/README.md

 - You have Linux operating system on your machine.
 If you have Windows operating system, read the section [Install WSL on Windows](docs/WSL.md)

-## Install Nextflow

-For more information, read the [How to install Nextflow](docs/Nextflow.md) section.

 ## Install Singularity

 For more information, read the [How to install Singularity](docs/SingularityCE.md) section.